 It’s possible this ball is going in the hole.

 See, every putt you face has the possibility of going in.
 So use that possibility to build up your confidence and belief every putt.
-If you do this and make it a habit then you’ll be a better putter long term.
+If you do this and make it a habit then you’ll be a better putter going forward.

 Final Tip – Swing Speed Challenge